supervisely/docs/enterprise/kubernetes/installation.md

 Follow these steps to deploy Supervisely in Kubernetes cluster.

 {% hint style="warning" %}
+**BETA**
-**BETA** keep in mind that this is a beta version and some features may not work as expected.
+Keep in mind that this is a beta version and some features may not work as expected.
 The configuration provided by Supervisely is a proof of concept (POC) and not suitable for production use out of the box.
 {% endhint %}